sigscalr/sigscalr-client/README.md

-  -i, --ind string     index name (default "index") -n, --n int          Total number of events (default 1000000) -p, --process int    Number of parallel process to ingest data from different files. (default 1)
+  -i, --ind string     index name (default "index") -n, --n int          Total number of events (default 1000000) -p, --process int    Number of parallel process to ingest data from different files. (default 1) --data string        Path to json file of events to ingest.
+If not provided, a static event will be sent.
+This file should have a json per line
 ```